bebraw/colorjs/README.md

 colorjs
 =======

-colorjs provides simple API that may be used to create colors (RGBA, HSVA) and perform various color related operations (conversions and such).
+colorjs provides simple API that may be used to create colors (RGBA, HSVA, HSLA) and perform various color related operations (conversions and such).

 Examples
 --------